Issues Common Among Men Who Experience Same-Sex Attraction

 Obsessive-compulsive tendencies are quite common among men with same–sex attraction and can create severe obstacles to growth.
 Obsessive-compulsiveness has two sets of symptoms: obsessions and compulsions.
 These symptoms are listed separately.
 Some people have both types of symptoms while others only experience one.

 Obsessions are thoughts, impulses, or images that seem to come to a person’s mind regularly and are difficult or impossible to get rid of.
-Make note of any obsession symptoms that apply to you.
+Make note of any of the following symptoms that apply to you.

 • Preoccupation with being contaminated by body fluids, dirt, germs, insects, animals, sticky substances, or a disease.